shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## About the Advanced Project Setup Wizard

-The Advanced Project Setup Wizard in Shotgun Desktop generates the configuration necessary to support customizations to meet the needs of your production pipeline.
-Using the Advanced Project Setup Wizard, you can extend the Default Configuration creating a configuration specific to a project’s proprietary pipeline needs.
+The Advanced Project Setup Wizard in Shotgun Desktop generates a configuration that provides a solid base to build on adding customizable settings, apps and environments to support a production pipeline.
+It creates a Default Configuration you can edit and extend to met your needs.

 The Default Configuration includes:
 * A basic filesystem schema and templates that determine where files live on disk